 You can also transfer your locked funds to a KiwiSaver scheme at any time.
 You can keep your accounts in the scheme open, and you and your employer may continue to contribute to either or both sections of the scheme.

 You need to be aged 65 or older to be eligible to make withdrawals from your locked account.
-Use the in-service withdrawal (locked members) form .
-If you're making a withdrawal for a first home or as a previous homeowner, use the first-home withdrawal form .
+Use form 10 in-service withdrawal .
+If you're making a withdrawal for a first home or as a previous homeowner, use form 7 first-home withdrawal .

 If you joined the locked section before 1 July 2019